 Koh Tao has been a popular backpacker destination for many years.
-Travelers from all over the world have traveled their way to this small island and it’s not difficult to see why: beautiful beaches, panoramic views, incredible food, undersea diving.
+Travellers from all over the world have travelled their way to this small island and it’s not difficult to see why: beautiful beaches, panoramic views, incredible food, undersea diving.
 It’s a paradise.

 But as the saying goes, there is often trouble in paradise.
 We bet you’re asking, “Well, is Koh Tao safe?” – and we can’t blame you.
 That is why we have created this guide for staying safe in Koh Tao.

 We are going to cover a huge amount of information in our guide.
 From whether it’s safe to visit Koh Tao in 2020, to whether it is dangerous to travel Koh Tao as a solo traveler – and almost everything in-between.

 You may be looking to travel to Koh Tao with your partner, or you may be curious about visiting as a solo traveler.
 No matter your concerns, we’ll be addressing all of these issues in our complete Koh Tao guide.

 How safe is Koh Tao (Our opinion)?

 Koh Tao is a small island located in Southern Thailand, popular with backpackers, diving enthusiasts, and holiday-goers.

 There’s drugs, theft, corruption, and various tourist scams.
 But that’s not all – there has been a series of murders and mysterious deaths on the island giving it the nickname ‘Death Island’.

 Combine that with drunken stupidity, motorbike accidents, and severe weather, then Koh Tao could be more dangerous than you think.

 However, the majority of trips to Koh Tao go as planned.
 At the end of the day, bad things occur in all parts of the world, but overall we have no problem saying that Koh Tao is a safe place to travel.